braze-inc/braze-docs/_docs/_hidden/private_betas/post_user_identify_merge_behavior.md

 #### Merge_behavior field {#merge}

-Setting the `merge_behavior` field to `merge` sets the endpoint to merge:

-Any of the following fields found **exclusively** on the anonymous user to the identified user:
+Setting the `merge_behavior` field to `merge` sets the endpoint to merge any of the following fields found **exclusively** on the anonymous user to the identified user.
 - First name
 - Last name
 - Email